Clean Writing: Avoid the Muckrakers and the Mob

 These mudslingers, attempt to pass themselves off as journalists.
 They add fuel to every fiery issue in the news.
 They whip up social media communities into frothing, frenzied mobs.
 These manure spreaders plow through the lives and reputations of their prey with no care for the damage they leave in their wake.

-Let these simple strategies help you wade through the mire when you need to.
+Let these simple strategies help you wade through the mire.

 - Read beyond the headlines.
 Clickbait is like a weed on the web these days.
 Sensational headlines mean to foment your anger as well as lead you to a dead end.